-How do you choose the best cloud storage for backup?
+How do you choose the best cloud storage (opens in new tab) for backup (opens in new tab)?
 First, you must understand what the cloud is.
 Essentially, it’s a collection of computers (or servers) that are always connected to the internet.
 By storing your data on the cloud, you can collaborate with your team members online, as well as have a failsafe in case your local backups ever get destroyed.

 Choosing cloud storage for backup purposes is very different from choosing a collaborative cloud storage platform.
 While there are certainly enough providers of the best cloud storage for business (opens in new tab) that can do both, it’s important that you learn the key differences, so you know what you really need.

 In this article, we'll explore everything you must know in order to choose the best provider of cloud storage for backup for your needs.

 Before we move on to helping you choose the best cloud storage for backups, let’s take a moment to understand the two most common types of cloud storage services: cloud backup and cloud collaboration.

 Cloud backup lets you automatically synchronize all your devices’ files and folders to the cloud, either in real-time or at regular intervals.
 Cloud backup providers are usually cold storage services that offer large amounts of storage space at low prices to make backup viable, the trade-off being that files take longer to access and download.
 However, there are enough cloud backup providers that provide instant backup and recovery services too.